 - Diversity and Inclusion

 - Issue Working Groups (ad hoc)

 - Forums (ad hoc)

-- Commit to a ~3-5 hours work per month on a priority SC role/ activity (excluding attendance at events and meetings) including individual responsibility for an activity.
+- Commit to ~3-5 hours of work per month on a priority SC role/activity (excluding attendance at events and meetings) including individual responsibility for an activity.

 - Respectful engagement and prioritizing the interests of the group vs. individual perspectives.

 - Proactively disclose formal engagement with campaigns or organizations that may pose a conflict of interest with JP Progressives’ public positions.
 “Formal engagement” refers to paid work, volunteer work, and fundraising but not financial contributions.

 Other responsibilities include making recommendations to the voting membership for political endorsements, setting priorities for electoral and issue campaigns, and participating in general administration and coordination activities for JP Progressives.

 **We recognize people are busy and have other jobs and conflicts, we ask SC members to notify the committee when they have busy periods, etc., and identify backups for their role.
 Formal leaves of absence can be requested for up to six months.